nabeelaccount/ml-model/README.md

 Scaling:
 - AWS Lambda, API Gateway and S3 all scale automatically as this is handled by AWS
-- Structured data can use RDS, DynamoDB, DataLake, Datawarehouse
+- Structured data can use RDS, DynamoDB, Datawarehouse (large amount of data (extracted transformed loaded) designed for analytis/query)
+- Unstructured/semi-structured data: DataLake (data from all sources and type dumped to be organised.
+Once organised stored in database or datawarehouse)
+- loadtesting - AWS distributed load testing

 Security:
 - Least priveledge.
 All services requring only the necessary permissions.